 Call for Interviews

-If you, or someone you know, worked with the Seminole people, had close relationships with them, or some other significant contact with the Seminoles and you would like to give an oral history, please contact: Tara Backhouse, Collections Manager
+If you, or someone you know, worked with the Seminole people, had close relationships with them, or some other significant contact with the Seminoles and you would like to give an oral history, please contact: Justin Giles, Oral History Coordinator

-If you are a Tribal member interested in giving an oral history, conducting interviews, translating existing interviews, using the collection, or researching the collection, please contact: Tara Backhouse, Collections Manager
+If you are a Tribal member interested in giving an oral history, conducting interviews, translating existing interviews, using the collection, or researching the collection, please contact: Justin Giles, Oral History Coordinator

 The Ah-Tah-Thi-Ki Seminole Indian Museum's Oral History Program preserves Seminole history, memory, and culture by recording Tribal members telling their own story.
 The program utilizes the best practices available to the field, abiding by the guidelines of the Oral History Association and the American Alliance of Museums.